dbochicchio/vera-Telegram/README.md

 It's suggested to get your group ID or personal ID at this stage.
 It's covered in the aforementioned guide.

 # Use in code
-You can use this plug-in with not code (scenes, Reactor, PLEG) or using code.
+You can use this plug-in with no-code solutions (scenes, Reactor, PLEG) or using code.

 You can send a text message: